James T. Morehead (Kentucky politician)

-James Turner Morehead (May 24, 1797 – December 28, 1854) was a United States Senator and the 12th Governor of Kentucky.
+James Turner Morehead (May 24, 1797 – December 28, 1854) was an American politician who was a United States Senator and the 12th governor of Kentucky.
 He was the first native-born Kentuckian to hold the governorship of the state.
 A member of Henry Clay's National Republican Party, Morehead entered politics just as his party was beginning to challenge the Democratic Party's dominance in the state.

 Morehead was nominated for lieutenant governor at his party's nominating convention in Baltimore, Maryland in 1831, and was elected on a split ticket with Democratic governor John Breathitt.
 He ascended to the governorship upon Breathitt's death in 1834.
 Saddled with a shortened term, Morehead was not able to formulate a significant legislative agenda, and stuck to the politically safe issue of internal improvements during his term.
 When his party changed its name to the Whig Party and wrested control of the General Assembly from the Democrats in the summer of 1834, Morehead hosted the new party's first nominating convention in Frankfort.

 Following his term as governor, Morehead returned to the state legislature.
 An opponent of abolitionism, he accompanied John Speed Smith to Ohio to secure the return of slaves owned by Kentuckians.
 He was later appointed to the U.S. Senate, where he remained a close ally of Clay's.
 In 1847, he retired to Covington, Kentucky, practicing law until his death in 1854.
-The city of Morehead, Kentucky is named in honor of Governor Morehead.
+The city of Morehead, Kentucky, is named in honor of Governor Morehead.

 Early life and career

-James Turner Morehead was born on May 24, 1797 near Shepherdsville, Kentucky in Bullitt County.
-His parents, Armistead and Lucy (Latham) Morehead, moved to Russellville, Kentucky when he was very young, and he was educated at the public schools in that city.
-He attended Transylvania University in Lexington, Kentucky from 1813 to 1815.
+James Turner Morehead was born on May 24, 1797, near Shepherdsville, Kentucky, in Bullitt County.
+His parents, Armistead and Lucy (Latham) Morehead, moved to Russellville, Kentucky, when he was very young, and he was educated at the public schools in that city.
+He attended Transylvania University in Lexington, Kentucky, from 1813 to 1815.
 He then returned to Russellville, where he studied law under circuit court judge H. P. Broadnax and John J. Crittenden.
 He was admitted to the bar in 1818, and commenced practice in Bowling Green, Kentucky.

-On May 1, 1823, Morehead married Susan A. Roberts; the couple had two children.
+On May 1, 1823, Morehead married Susan Helm Roberts.
+The couple had four children, three sons and a daughter.
 He was elected to the Kentucky House of Representatives representing Warren County from 1828 to 1831.
 While there, he served on the Committee on Internal Improvements, and reported a bill for state subscription to the Maysville-Lexington Turnpike Company in 1831.